grafalex82/ut88/README.md

 ## CP/M Operating System and Quasi Disk

-The topmost UT-88 configuration adds 256k Quasi Disk, and allows running a well known CP/M v2.2 operating system, including plenty of software available for this OS.
-Typical CP/M program uses CP/M API for disk and console operations, and therefore provides high level of compatibility with other computers working on the same OS.
+The highest UT-88 configuration includes a 256k Quasi Disk, enabling it to run the widely recognized CP/M v2.2 operating system.
+CP/M is an operating system that gained popularity during the era of early microcomputers.
+With the inclusion of CP/M, the UT-88 system becomes compatible with a wealth of software developed for this operating system.

+Typical CP/M programs leverage the CP/M Application Programming Interface (API) for disk and console operations.
+This adherence to a standardized API enhances compatibility with other computers running CP/M, fostering a high level of interoperability.
+As a result, users can access and run a variety of software applications and utilities designed for the CP/M ecosystem on the UT-88 system.

-### CP/M-64 and Quasi Disk
+### Quasi Disk

+The Quasi Disk is a RAM module in the UT-88 system, offering capacities of 64k, 128k, 192k, or 256k, depending on the number of available RAM chips.
+It is organized into 1-4 banks, each with a capacity of 64k.
+The module utilizes a clever design using the i8080 CPU's ability to generate different signals for stack and regular memory access.

-Quasi Disk is a 64/128/192/256k RAM module (depending on how many RAM chips available), organized in 1-4 64k banks.
-Module schematics uses a nice trick: i8080 CPU generates different signals when accessing stack and regular memory.
-Thus quasi disk RAM is enabled for stack push/pop instructions, while the main memory is accessible with regular read/write operations.
-This makes possible main RAM and quasi disk operate simultaneously in the same address space.
-A special configuration port `0x40` allows selecting a RAM bank, or disconnect from the quasi disk, so that stack operations are routed back to the main RAM.
+Specifically, the quasi disk RAM is enabled for stack push/pop instructions, while regular memory is accessible through standard read/write operations.
+This innovative approach allows both the main RAM and the quasi disk to operate simultaneously within the same address space.
+A dedicated configuration port at address `0x40` provides the capability to select a RAM bank or disconnect from the quasi disk.
+By doing so, stack operations are then routed back to the main RAM.

 Quasi disk schematic and description can be found [here](doc/scans/UT49.djvu).

-The magazine mentions that Quasi Disk may be powered from an accumulator, and therefore data on the disk may 'persist' for a long time.
+The magazine suggests that the Quasi Disk may be powered from an accumulator, and therefore data on the disk may 'persist' for a long time.

+### CP/M-64

-CP/M system provides modular design, and consists of a few components:
+The CP/M system on the UT-88 consists of several modular components, each serving a specific purpose:
-- [Console Commands Processor (CCP)](doc/disassembly/cpm64_ccp.asm) is a user facing application, that accepts and interprets user commands, and runs user programs.
+- **Console Commands Processor (CCP)**: This component is the user-facing application responsible for accepting and interpreting user commands.
+It runs user programs and acts as the interface between the user and the system.
+(CCP Documentation and disassembly is available [here](doc/disassembly/cpm64_ccp.asm))
-- [Basic Disk Operating System (BDOS)](doc/disassembly/cpm64_bdos.asm) provides a rich set of high level functions to work with console (print a string, input a line from console to a buffer), and rich set of file functions (create/open/read/write/close file, search for a file by pattern)
+- **Basic Disk Operating System (BDOS)**: BDOS provides a comprehensive set of high-level functions for interacting with the console and performing file operations.
+It includes functions for console I/O (input and output), as well as file-related operations such as creating, searching, opening, reading, writing, and closing files.
+(BDOS documentation and disassembly is available [here](doc/disassembly/cpm64_bdos.asm))
-- [Basic Input/Output System (BIOS)](doc/disassembly/cpm64_bios.asm) provide low level functions to work with console (input/output a char), and disk operations (select disk, read/write disk sector).
+- **Basic Input/Output System (BIOS)**: BIOS offers low-level functions for working with the console and low level disk operations.
+Console functions include input and output a char.
+Disk operations provide a way to select a disk, read or write a data sector.
+(Refer [here](doc/disassembly/cpm64_bios.asm) for the BIOS disassembly)

-While CCP and BDOS are hardware-independent components, and provide the same code for all systems, BIOS is specific for a hardware platform.
-Thus this particular CP/M version is provided with BIOS taylored specifically for UT-88:
+While CCP and BDOS are hardware-independent and share the same code across different systems, the BIOS is system-specific and tailored to the UT-88 hardware platform.
+This modular design allows for a high degree of portability and flexibility in CP/M systems.

+Particular BIOS for UT-88 provides the following functionality:
-- Keyboard input are routed to MonitorF implementation
+- **Keyboard Input**: Routed to the MonitorF implementation.
-- Character printing functions provide an [additional layer](doc/disassembly/cpm64_monitorf_addon.asm) on top of MonitorF function, that implements some sort of ANSI escape sequences to move the cursor.
-MonitorF already provides a similar functionality, but this module provides a different char sequences to control the cursor position.
+- **Character Printing Functions**: An [additional layer](doc/disassembly/cpm64_monitorf_addon.asm) on top of MonitorF, implementing ANSI escape sequences for cursor control.
-- Disk operations provide access to the quasi disk, implementing disk/track/sector selection functions, as well as sector read/write operations that actually transfer data to/from the disk.
-Depending on the selected track, BIOS enables corresponding Quasi Disk RAM bank.
+- **Disk Operations**: Provide access to the Quasi Disk, implementing functions for disk/track/sector selection and sector read/write operations.
+The BIOS dynamically enables the appropriate Quasi Disk RAM bank based on the selected track.
-- BIOS also exposes a structure that describes physical and logical structure of the quasi disk.
-This structure is used by BDOS to properly allocate data on the disk.
+- **Disk Structure Description**: BIOS exposes a structure describing the physical and logical structure of the Quasi Disk.
+BDOS uses this structure for proper disk data allocation.

-Since Quasi Disk is essentially a RAM module, it does not have a concept of sectors and tracks.
-BIOS is responsible for emulating the disk tracks and sectors to match CP/M concepts.
-Exposed disk structure:
+Given that the Quasi Disk is essentially a RAM module without a physical concept of sectors and tracks, the BIOS plays a crucial role in emulating these disk structures to align with CP/M's concepts.
+The exposed disk structure for the Quasi Disk includes:
 - 64/128/192/256 tracks (depending on the quasi disk size)
 - First 6 tracks are reserved for the system (see boot approach description below)
 - 8 sectors per track

-The following describes the main memory map, as well as CP/M components layout:
+This emulation of disk tracks and sectors by the BIOS enables the Quasi Disk to function within the CP/M operating system seamlessly.
+The BIOS manages the translation between the RAM-based storage of the Quasi Disk and the logical structure expected by CP/M, ensuring compatibility and allowing CP/M applications to interact with the Quasi Disk as if it were a traditional disk drive.

+The memory map for the UT-88 system, along with the layout of CP/M components, is as follows:
-- `0x0000`-`0x00ff` (256 bytes) - base memory page, contains warm reboot and BDOS entry points, default disk buffer area, which is also used to pass parameters between CCP and user programs.
+- `0x0000`-`0x00ff` (256 bytes) - Base memory page.
+Contains warm reboot and BDOS entry points, default disk buffer area, utilized for passing parameters between CCP and user programs.
-- `0x0100`-`0xc3ff` (almost 49k) - transient programs area.
+- `0x0100`-`0xc3ff` (almost 49k) - Transient programs area.
 CCP loads and executes user programs in this memory range.
-User programs are free to use this memory for their data and variables.
+User programs can use this memory for their data and variables.
 - `0xc400`-`0xcbff` - CCP and its data variables
 - `0xcc00`-`0xd9ff` - BDOS and its data variables
 - `0xda00`-`0xdeff` - BIOS and its data variables